Category Archives: Global

 This was a highly complex project that presented challenges on multiple levels: size, scope, complexity, and scheduling, as well as the complications presented by the onset of the Covid-19 pandemic.

 The new construction/expansion effectively doubled the size and production capability of the distillery, but the facility continued operation uninterrupted during it.
 It was a project of massive scale involving all of the trades working together.
-Thermal Solutions Project Foreman Dan Lowry complimented the project managers and the General Contractor, calling them “stellar,” saying he was impressed at how well they handled the safety and scheduling of everyone.
+JT THORPE (Formerly Thermal Solutions, Inc.) Project Foreman Dan Lowry complimented the project managers and the General Contractor, calling them “stellar,” saying he was impressed at how well they handled the safety and scheduling of everyone.
 Lowry explained the insulation contractors and tradesmen had to keep out of the way of facility staff but also take all the necessary steps to ensure the distillery stayed within code for food production—for example, diligently establishing and maintaining barriers to keep insulation and other construction materials from possible contact with the processes in production.

-The project also presented physical challenges that made Thermal Solutions’ corporate focus on safety paramount to successful completion.
+The project also presented physical challenges that made JT THORPE’s corporate focus on safety paramount to successful completion.
 Lowry described vessels “6 feet in diameter and 50 feet tall,” adding that because grading on the site did not allow for the use of lifts, “the first hurdle was to get to the job.”
 Given the height and size of the vessels, “everything had to be done off very large ladders, using beam straps, retractable lanyards, and harnesses tied off above 4 feet.”

 Mother Nature kicked in to make things interesting, too.
 In a project that Lowry estimated was overall 60% outside and 40% inside, weather conditions can be critical.
 For example, while new construction was underway, a cold snap moved in that threatened